menu

 Overview

 Bruin is a tiny borough located in the state of Pennsylvania.
 With a population of 410 people and just one neighborhood, Bruin is the 1012th largest community in Pennsylvania.
-Much of the housing stock in Bruin was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Bruin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Occupations and Workforce

-When you are in Bruin, you'll notice that it is more blue-collar than most other communities in America.
-43.17% of Bruin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Bruin is a blue-collar town, with 43.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bruin is a borough of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Bruin who work in office and administrative support (12.57%), healthcare suport services (8.74%), and sales jobs (8.20%).

 Setting & Lifestyle

-Bruin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Bruin’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In Bruin, however, the average commute to work is quite long.
 On average, people spend 34.39 minutes each day getting to work, which is significantly higher than the national average.